The Bankrate promise

-When it comes to homeowners insurance, a main concern might be how much it’s going to cost.
-That’s where the homeowners insurance premium comes in.
-When you receive a home insurance quote from a company, this amount will tell you what the policy costs based on your selected coverage and available discounts.
+When it comes to your homeowners insurance, a main concern might be how much it’s going to cost.
+That’s where the home insurance premium comes in.
+When you receive a home insurance quote from a company, this rate will tell you what the policy costs based on your selected coverage, rating factors and available discounts.
 But what actually goes into calculating it and what else should you know about your premium?
 Bankrate has the answers.

 Homeowners insurance premiums explained

 Your homeowners insurance premium is the amount of money you pay to keep your insurance policy active for that policy term.
 Most insurers offer flexible payment options, with the ability to pay your homeowners premiums monthly, quarterly or annually.
-If you have a mortgage, your mortgage company will often have your homeowners insurance premium included as part of your monthly mortgage payment to ensure their investment is protected, which will then be paid annually to your property insurer by your lender.
+If you have a mortgage, your mortgage company will often have your homeowners insurance premium paid through your escrow account as part of your monthly mortgage payment, which will then be paid annually to your property insurer by your lender.
+Escrow accounts can also hold funds for mortgage insurance payments and taxes, and serve simultaneously as a way for the bank to protect their investment.

 When you purchase a new home insurance policy, the insurance company will review various rating factors to determine your premium.
-Some are personal factors, like your age, credit-based insurance score, marital status and claims history.
-Other factors are related to your home, like the ZIP code, the year it was built, square footage, general condition, and your property’s proximity to a fire station.
+Some are personal factors, like your age, marital status and claims history.
+In states that allow it, credit history may also be used as a rating factor.
+Other factors are related to your home, like the ZIP code, year it was built, square footage, general condition and your property’s proximity to a fire station.

 Ultimately, some homes and homeowners are riskier to insure than others.
 For example, it is less risky for the insurance company to cover a newer home or a homeowner with a good insurance score than to insure a home in poor condition, or a homeowner with a poor credit history.
 The more risk you carry, the higher your premium will likely be.